dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/primary-decode.md

 **Parameters**

-`buffer`: The array of bytes that contain the image data.
+`buffer`: The array of bytes that stores the pixel buffer of the image.
 `Width`: The width of the image in pixels.
 `Height`: The height of the image in pixels.
 `Stride`: The stride is measured by the `byte` length of each line in the `buffer`.